 I’ve also been chipping away at my next little indie game, which now has a name! – Color Corral – and you can now have a go at a beta!
 It’s getting close to a first release – thanks to all you playtester friends for thoughts and feedback.

-Keeping up the pace on studio projects, especially game development, alongside consultancy work has been tough, but it’s an important way to explore and experiment with new ideas, and always ends up adding value to commercial projects.
+Keeping up the pace on studio projects, especially game development, alongside consultancy work has been tough, but it’s an important way to explore and experiment with new ideas, and always ends up adding value to client work.
 I can’t wait to get the game out, mostly because I have about a thousand other projects I want to start.

 I think one of the main things I’ve learned this year is the importance of keeping play and playfulness at the center of the studio’s practice.
 I’ve written before about the difficulties of avoiding the tropes of Serious Design, but the more people I work with, the more valuable this approach seems to be.
 At a more philosophical level, it’s also felt like one of the only sensible coping mechanisms for dealing with the weapons-grade bonkers that has been The World In 2018.